MicrosoftDocs/quantum-docs/azure-quantum/overview/azure-quantum-overview.md

 ## Jobs

-When you run a quantum program or solve a QIO problem in Azure Quantum, you create and run a **job**.
+When you run a quantum program or solve an optimization problem in Azure Quantum, you create and run a **job**.
 The steps to create and run a job depend on the job type and the provider and target that you configure for the Workspace.
 All jobs, however, have the following properties in common: